Voggastur/interactive-frontend-project/README.md

 #### III.
 Development Process: <a name="UX4"></a>

 * I struggled initially to understand how to begin writing Javascript on my own.
-So I began researching until I settled for a simpler type of javascript game.
+So I began researching until I settled for a simpler type of space shooter game.
+I watched many videos and tried followed along as they coded nonsense before my tiring eyes, and it didn't make much sense at all.
-I watched many videos on the internet where I followed along the coding even if nothing made sense at all, but then suddenly some fruition came slowly to be when I tried tampering with it on my own and finally a breakthrough came, I made my own laser cannon!.
+However small increments of experience came ticking in as I tried modifying the code myself, and then brief tides of progress that instilled a great feeling of pride, and so i was on my way to make my own laser cannon!

-* I imported the moveAliens function from one youtube video, however I modified it to increase speed, and added an if statement to bounce the aliens back when they touch my boundaries
+* The moveAliens function was modified to increase speed, and an if statement bounces the aliens back when they touch my boundaries, as well as push them closer to the player by 50pixels per wallbounce

 * Lorem ipsum dolor